 The Philadelphia Fountain Insect Survey

-From April to November of 2013 and 2014, insect samples were collected every Monday, Wednesday, and Friday from Philadelphia's Swann Fountain via a fine woven fish net.
+From April to November of 2013 & 2014 and then again in 2017 & 2018, insect samples were collected every Monday, Wednesday, and Friday from Philadelphia's Swann Fountain via a fine woven fish net.

 - Why Swann Fountain? -